-Stay: Thon Hotel Munch (Standard) or Clarion Collection Hotel Folketeateret (Superior)
+Stay: Thon Hotel Opera (Standard) or Clarion Collection Hotel Folketeateret (Superior) or Amerikalinjen (Deluxe)

 Day 3 » Norway in a Nutshell tour – Oslo to Bergen

 Enjoy a breathtaking day trip along the Bergen and Flåm railways, passing ravines, waterfalls, dizzying mountain peaks and the picturesque Næroyfjord and Aurlandsfjord.
 Stalheimskleiva is a special highlight – an incredible stretch of hairpin bends running up a ridge between two cascading waterfalls.
-On arrival in Bergen, check in at either the harbour-front Clarion Collection Havnekontoret or the central Thon Hotel Orion.
-Both a perfectly placed for taking in the city's sights the following day.
+On arrival in Bergen, check in at either the harbour-front Clarion Collection Havnekontoret, the central Thon Hotel Orion or the historic Opus XVI.
+All perfectly placed for taking in the city's sights the following day.
 This evening, why not head out to enjoy your first taste of Bergen's renowned dining scene – there's everything from fresh seafood to feasts inspired by the city's Hanseatic history.

 Day 4 » Bergen